Lucky Idahor

-Lucky Issy Idahor (born 30 August 1980 in Benin City) is a Nigerian football striker, who last played for FC Zorya Luhansk in Ukraine.
+Lucky Issy Idahor (born 30 August 1980) is a Nigerian football striker, who last played for FC Zorya Luhansk in Ukraine.

 Career

 He signed for Tavriya in January 2007, having previously played for FC Karpaty Lviv, Inter Baku and Vorskla Poltava.
 Idahor began his European career in 2000 with FC Dynamo Kyiv, for whom he played in the UEFA Champions League.
 Idahor scored winning goal for Tavriya in Ukrainian Cup final 2010 against Metalurh Donetsk.